 We believe that Christian worship in a Church of England school is concerned with giving glory, honour, praise and thanks to God and taking time to develop our own sense of awe and wonder about the world and the people in it.
-Worship in this school is more than just a legal requirement.
+Worship in this school is more than just a legal requirement, it is the heartbeat of the school.
 It is an integral part of school life and central to our Christian and Church of England tradition.